Learn More About Horse Therapy in San Diego

 - Self-Esteem: Confidence is enhanced as adults and children challenge themselves to learn and master new skills.
 They improve their ability to tackle new projects and challenges in a natural, non-competitive, and non-judgmental environment, which leads to improved confidence, self-assurance, and self-esteem.

-- Impulse Regulation: Individuals who struggle with impulse control and emotional regulation can benefit tremendously from Equine-Assisted Therapy.
+- Impulse Regulation: Individuals who struggle with impulse control and emotional regulation can benefit tremendously from Horse Therapy.
 The need to communicate with a horse calmly and non-reactively promotes the skills of emotional awareness, emotion regulation, self-control, and impulse modulation.
-Equine-Assisted Therapy is effective in reducing a person’s irritability, agitation, and impulsivity, and increases cooperation, emotional regulation, capacity for delay, and behavioral control.
+It is effective in reducing a person’s irritability, agitation, and impulsivity, and increases cooperation, emotional regulation, capacity for delay, and behavioral control.